Exscientia/physicsml/docs/source/pages/tutorials/transfer_learning.md

 ```

 Now we need to define the model config.
 This will be exactly the same as the pre-trained model config with ``lumo``
 substituted with ``u0`` and with the addition of the transfer learning config.
+For more information about the
+transfer learning config, see [here](../structure/transfer_learning.md).

 ```{code-cell} ipython3